 • Development of Innovative Pricing Schemes

-The abovementioned needs provide ample opportunities for provision from potential partners towards the goal of project implementation and realisation.
+The abovementioned needs provide ample opportunities for provision from potential partners towards the goal of project implementation and realization.

 Nice boasts of an eco-environment conducive to innovation.
 With the Eco-Vallée dedicated to sustainable development, the urban technology park Nice Méridia focused on clean tech and its innovative uses, through the many industrial partnerships on the theme of the smart city (Bosch, IBM, Cisco, Veolia, Schneider, Orange, Alstom, EDF-ERDF, …), with the academic institutions based at Nice Premium (Imredd, Sustainable Design School), the FabLab EcoLab and the brand new Smart City Innovation Centre in Nice, through large-scale smart grid projects (Nice Grid, Reflexe, CityOpt) and the start-ups of the Business Incubator Centre Nice Côte d’Azur (CEEI), Nice sustains an eco-environment conducive to innovation and emulation in the sectors of the smart city and innovative uses.
 There are so many reasons for industrial leaders and start-ups alike to choose the Eco-Vallée and the Métropole Nice Côte d’Azur for their future location projects.